New Cambria, Missouri

 New Cambria is a city in Macon County, Missouri, United States.
-The population was 153 at the 2020 census.
+The population was 153 at the 2020 census, down from 195 in 2010.

 History

-New Cambria was first named Stockton, and under the latter name laid out in 1861, and named after James Stocks, a railroad man.
+New Cambria was first named "Stockton", and under the latter name laid out in 1861 and named after James Stocks, a railroad man.
 The present name New Cambria means "New Wales".
 A post office called New Cambria has been in operation since 1864.

 The Gardner and Tinsley Filling Station was listed on the National Register of Historic Places in 2002.